msse-chem-280-2024/msse-chem-280-2024.github.io/day1/03-github.md

 :class: overview

 Questions:
+- How is git different than GitHub?
 - How do I use git and GitHub?

 Objectives:
+- Explain difference between git and GitHub.
-- Explain reasons to use GitHub.
+- Learn how to use and manage a repository on GitHub.
 ````